jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Forced acts of service
 Sometimes burdens of life bring "forced" acts of service.
 Watching Lori Moberly with Carl reminded me back to my time with Tamara.
 In such a situation, you know the end is coming, you just don't know when.

-In my case, the "Tender mercies of Heaven" accompanied my every step.
+In my case, the <b>Tender mercies of Heaven</b> accompanied my every step.
 Small events of failure and realization become lasting memories.

-After Tamraa died, I had the weaving of these <b>memories, geneology, and deceased relatives interweave</b>.
-Similar to Joseph and his experiences with Alvin.
+After Tamraa died, <b>memories, geneology, and temple work interweave</b>.
+Similar to Joseph and his experiences with Alvin.  <b>I had experiences of a parted veil</b>.

-### Sought after acts of service
+### Faith inspired acts of service
-I have beeen fortuante to work where I see my son Shay on a daily basis.
-My work, is my form of service.   <b>Many things folded together to help me make a service choice</b>.

-I believe "God opens doors and miracles to those who seek them".
-Not only as individuals opportunities, but often as chruch opportunities.
-In my case, I looked at the Church for my after coorporate mircale...
+I believe <b>God opens doors and miracles to those who seek them</b>.
+In my case, I looked an after coorporate life mircale...

 - Served as a badged missionary and Wildwood Ranch
 - Served as a one day a week Temple Worker
+- Served in logistic operations worker at the Red Cross
 - Served as a Math Teaching assistant at San Diego High School

-- Served in logistic operations at the Red Cross
+I have beeen fortuante to have found an opportunity where I see my son Shay on a daily basis.   <b>Many things folded together to help me make Teaching a service choice</b>.